Rahat

 Rahat is one of seven Bedouin townships in the Negev desert with approved plans and developed infrastructure.
 The other six are Hura, Tel as-Sabi (Tel Sheva), Ar'arat an-Naqab (Ar'ara BaNegev), Lakiya, Kuseife (Kseife) and Shaqib al-Salam (Segev Shalom).

 History

 The region of the city was formerly owned by Al-Tayaha tribe (Al-Hezeel clan).
 Until the year 1972 the town was called "El Huzaiyil" (الهزيل) before changing its name.
 In 1972 Rahat was considered by the government of Israel as a new settlement for Bedouin who lived in the surrounding area without permanent domicile.
 Until 1980, Rahat was part of the Bnei Shimon Regional Council and from then on (until 1994) it was a local council (administered by a private board until 1989).
 In 1994 it was recognized as a city – the first Bedouin city in Israel.

+After the 7 October attacks in 2023, several Qassam Brigade militants from the Gaza Strip infiltrated Rahat, located thirty kilometres from Gaza, representing the furthest extent of the incursions by Palestinian terrorists.
+Over a month after the attack, two militants were arrested in the city by Israeli police.

 Urban development

 The city has a total of 33 neighborhoods.
 All but one of the neighborhoods consist entirely of separate Bedouin clans, but one is a mixed-clan neighborhood.
 Between each neighborhood there is a wadi.
 The city also has a market, public and commercial services, neighborhood parks, public areas, women's employment centers, children's play areas, and several mosques.